CSTP2305-BlueMango/UniMentor/README.md

 <!-- CONTRIBUTING -->
 ## :busts_in_silhouette: Contributing
-Conributions are welcome!
+Contributions are welcome!
 Please ensure to always make a new branch for your additions.

 <!-- LICENSE -->
 ## :copyright: License